BuildOnViction/docs/docs/wp-and-research/sharding-paper.md

 By utilizing the very strong incentivizing-penalizing incentive-driven mutual verification game, challengers are strongly encouraged to work hard in order to keep the system safe and secure and shard masternodes are discouraged to act maliciously.

-## V. Reshuffling and data availability
+## Reshuffling and Data Availability

 To enhance further the security of shards, it is very important that shards should be dynamic for resilience against attacks and failures of nodes in a shard.
 For example, one shard might be stuck in a situation where blocks are valid but cannot be finalized because attacking masternodes do not validate these blocks.